-Video Contest – Open to Everyone
+- Open to everyone!

 June 2017 marks Wisconsin’s 13th Annual Invasive Species Awareness Month!
 In celebration, we’re holding a video contest open to everyone.
 This is your opportunity to let your inner director out, showcase your acting skill, and create a short video illustrating why you care about invasive species and how easy, and even fun, invasive species prevention can be.

 The goal of the Video Contest is to increase awareness of invasive species that invade our favorite areas to play and to teach people how to prevent the spread of invasive species in these habitats.
 People enjoy these outdoor areas by boat and canoe, while hunting, by walking the trails and shorelines, and much more.
 With these enjoyments comes the responsibility of everyone to protect our natural areas from invasive species.

 Submit your less-than-two-minute video showing how to protect the places you play to the Wisconsin DNR Facebook page starting on March 27th.
 Contest rules and guidelines can be found there.
 Visitors to our Facebook page will be able to vote on their favorite video.
 The video with the most votes wins!
 The first place winner’s video will be shown at the Invader Crusader Award Ceremony.

 To give you a few ideas for your submission, check out a few examples from an invasive species specialist and the winners from past years!

 by Katie Poepping and middle school students at the Milwaukee Environmental Sciences Academy